7 Tips for saving money on kids clothing

 If a mom or dad were to check their kid’s closet right now, they will notice there’s a lot in there.
 When you’re putting together the next season’s wardrobe for your kids, put together outfits.
 Also, keep in mind that your child will be okay with a certain amount of pants and shirts.
 However, you know your child best, so it’s hard to put a number on the amount that they need.

 #7.
 Get Choosy

-When you’re picking out second hand items, you really need to be choosy.
+When you’re picking out second-hand items, you really need to be choosy and plan before hand.
 Just because you are buying it “while on a budget” doesn’t mean you can’t pick out quality.
 Also, set goals on the number of kids clothes to buy and the account for the amount you spend every time you go shopping.

 Creating that perfect kid’s wardrobe should be fun and exciting.
-Use my tips to help you put together a budget friendly kid’s wardrobe.
-What are your best tips for creating a budget friendly kid’s wardrobe?
+Start using my money saving tips to help you put together a budget-friendly kid’s wardrobe.
+What are your best tips for creating a budget-friendly kid’s wardrobe?

 Updated January 3, 2020Hey!
 Thanks for visiting.
 If you like what you see here, I’d love to invite you over to the Smart Money Mom…